rbinghamjr/surfs_up/README.md

 Tasked with analysis of temperature data for the months of June and December in Oahu, Hawaii.
 This analysis will determine sustainability of opening a surf and ice cream shop to ensure it is a valid investment before establishing the business.

 ## Results
-Evaluation of the data for the months of Decmeber relayed the below summary statistics:
+Evaluation of the data for the months of June and Decmeber relayed the below summary statistics:

 ![image](https://user-images.githubusercontent.com/90691846/141687951-dab40345-e7cb-4e20-8e86-89877f29d8ef.png)

 ![image](https://user-images.githubusercontent.com/90691846/141687969-28d04553-7b95-4e7e-a54c-188e2a7904ae.png)

 A few observations of the data are described below:
-- Average temperaturs for both months is similar with only a 3 degree variance, 74.9 in June and 71 in December
+- Average temperatures for both months is similar with only a 3 degree variance, 74.9 in June and 71 in December
 - Similarly, both months have an almost identical max temperature with 85 in June and 83 in December
 - Largest variance between the two months in the minimum temperature where June is 64 and Decemeber is 56